19th Light Brigade (United Kingdom): Second World War

 The 19th Infantry Brigade was a regular British Army formation at the beginning of the Second World War.
 It had been raised in 1938 for Internal Security in Palestine, and appears to have joined the 7th Infantry Division on its reformation in September–October 1938.
 On 3 September 1939, it was converted to HQ Jerusalem Area.

 Post-1945

-In the late 1970s, as 19 Airportable Brigade, throughout the 1980s, as 19 Infantry Brigade the 19th Brigade was based at Colchester as part of the 3rd Armoured Division.
+In the late 1970s, as 19 Airportable Brigade, throughout the 1980s, as 19 Infantry Brigade the 19th Brigade was based at Colchester as part of the 3rd Infantry Division.